About Felix

 Throughout my childhood to my early teens, I had been dreaming to have a dog again, but because my family lived in a small apartment, I could only keep small animals such as birds, reptiles, amphibians and fish.
 Due to my parents’ fear of most of them, I used to keep some of these little animals out of sights without their knowledge, such as a bookshelf in our dining room’s corner and under my bed.
 Some of the more unusual creatures I had include scorpions, tarantulas and pythons, which almost gave my dad a heart attack when he discovered the serpent under my bed.

 In 1994, my parents sent me to Australia for high school.
 After graduation, I began my formal education of animal studies in La Trobe University in Melbourne for my Biological Science degree.
 While university was teaching me to develop a scientific mindset and critical thinking, my college lifestyle gave me the opportunity to have my own dog at last, allowing me plenty of time for hands-on experience.
 Starting as an amateur enthusiast with an obsession, I first learned to train my own dogs including two Alaskan Malamutes and an American Pit Bull Terrier in the local dog schools and from reading various books.
 As the more I learned, the more fanatical I became, after about a year, I had earned the trust of other handlers to train their dogs.
 Most of these animals were family companions that came in all ages, breeds, and backgrounds.
 As a favour to my friends but more to develop my experience, I would teach these dogs a series of basic commands so they would behave in a socially acceptable manner.
 Some of the owners would ask me to train their dogs to guard their territories and to bite aggressors.
 From these dogs I started to learn how to be a decoy.
 Around that time I was introduced to the sport of Schutzhund/IPO/IGP and the Belgian Malinois.
-Although ordinary in looks comparing to some other breeds, the Malinois blew me away with his everlasting energy, immediate response, devoted attitude and explosive movement.
+Although ordinary in looks comparing to other more popular breeds, the Malinois blew me away with his everlasting energy, immediate response, devoted attitude and explosive movement.
 The even more exciting discovery is Schutzhund with its three highly demanding disciplines including tracking, obedience and protection.
 Naturally, I purchased a seven weeks old Malinois puppy – Schwarchund Marko “Corvette” in order to participate in the sport.
 From then on, the pursuit of understanding canine behaviour, psychology, genetics and training has become my lifestyle and chosen career.

 My university education and interest in various dog training fields has allowed me to progress smoothly in training sport dogs, pet dogs and service dogs.
 It also gave me the opportunities to work with trainers, breeders and behaviourists from a wide spectrum of cynology.
 Two of them in particular have influenced my early career greatly.
 They are Jim Tokis and Kris Kotsopoulos.
 Under their guidance, I became the first person that has titled a Malinois to IPO3 in Australasia.